 Colibri® products are compatible with other popular connector systems on the market like Tyco and FoxConn.
 This has been proven by signal integrity tests carried out by the Fraunhofer Institute.
 The testers compared Colibri® connectors to other COM Express connectors and also tested the two connector types in combination, achieving excellent results in each scenario.

-A 10 Gbit/s independant test report from the Fraunhofer Institut is available on request.
+A 16 Gbit/s independent test report is available on request.